AlvaroCascante/UserService/README.md

-# Person Service Spring Boot Project
+# User Service Spring Boot Project

-This repository is a template for creating new Spring Boot projects with a pre-configured set of essential dependencies and features.
+Spring Boot projects with a pre-configured set of essential dependencies and features.
 It is designed to help you quickly bootstrap robust, production-ready applications.

 ## Project Information